 Features

 1. Press the power button to activate the unit.
-The unit will perform a self – test and therefore the shop window will show 188.8 degrees F for about two seconds to point the unit is functioning properly.
+The unit will perform a self-test; therefore, the shop window will show 188.8 degrees F for about two seconds to indicate that it is functioning correctly.
 The previous temperature reading will then be displayed for about three seconds.

 5. If the child’s temperature is above 99.9 degrees F, the Twinkle, Twinkle Little Star lullaby will play to soothe the child and indicate a fever